kapustiansky/kapustiansky/README.md

   <br><br>
   <samp>
     I'm a fun and friendly front-end developer.
 Extremely motivated to constantly develop my skills and grow professionally.
-I may not be so experienced, but I am a person with whom you will want to meet and work. 🙃
+Only my code will say more about me.
+I am a person with whom you will want to meet and work. 🙃
   </samp>
 </h3>